canonical/spread/README.md

 <a name="reexecuting"/>

-## Reexecuting
+## Repeating runs

-Reproduce an error could be a very boring experience, and Spread has a way to simplify that process by reexecuting the tasks as many times is desired until the task fails.
+Reproducing an error may be a very boring experience, and Spread has a way to simplify that process by reexecuting the tasks as many times as desired until the task fails.

-To do that there are two options `-retries`, and `-stop-on-fail` which are used to determine the number of time to reexecute a task and if those executions have to be stoped when the task has failed.

-The `-retries` option receives an integer which indicates the number of retries to do, being 0 the default value, and -1 can be used to reexecute indefinitely.
+To do that there is an option `-repeat` which receives an integer indicating the number of reexecutions to do, being 0 the default value.

-All the tasks listed to be executed will be reexercuted following the same conditions.

 <a name="passwords">